Solihull in West Midlands

 There are great places to visit near Solihull including some great towns, shopping centres, castles, cities, canals, country parks, woodlands, parks, historic buildings, villages, museums, gardens, nature reserves, lakes and airports.

-Solihull's best nearby castles can be found at Dudley Castle, and Caluden Castle (ruin).
+Solihull has some unmissable castles nearby like Dudley Castle, and Caluden Castle (ruin).

 Solihull is near some unmissable canals like Birmingham to Wolverhampton Canal,

-The area around Solihull boasts some of the best country parks including Lickey Hills Country Park, Woodgate Valley Country Park, Sutton Park, Kingsbury Water Park, Sandwell Valley Country Park, Coombe Country Park, and Coombe Abbey Country Park.
+The area around Solihull features a number of interesting country parks including Lickey Hills Country Park, Woodgate Valley Country Park, Sutton Park, Kingsbury Water Park, Sandwell Valley Country Park, Coombe Country Park, and Coombe Abbey Country Park.

-Solihull is near some unmissable woodlands like Lickey Hills Country Park,
+Solihull has some unmissable woodlands nearby like Lickey Hills Country Park, and Walsall Arboretum.

 Don't miss Victoria Square - Birmingham, Birmingham Museum and Art Gallery, Selly Manor Museum, Baddesley Clinton, St Alphege Parish Church, and Packwood House's historic buildings if visiting the area around Solihull.

-The area around Solihull boasts some of the best museums including Selly Manor Museum, and Cadbury World.
+The area around Solihull features a number of interesting museums including Selly Manor Museum, and Cadbury World.

 Solihull has some unmissable lakes nearby like Pendigo Lake, Cocks Close Pond, Kingsbury Water Park, and Earlswood Lakes.